 When you're out shopping for gifts or holiday groceries, it's easy to come into contact with pesky germs that can cause illness.
 Keeping your hands clean is one of the most effective ways to ward off germs, whether it's the holidays or not.

-Be sure to wash your hands during key times External Site, like before eating food, after using the restroom and after blowing your nose, coughing, or sneezing.
-During the COVID-19 pandemic, it's especially important to wash your hands any time you've been in a public place, touched something that's frequently touched by others, and before touching your eyes, nose or mouth.
+Be sure to wash your hands during key times, like before eating food, after using the restroom and after blowing your nose, coughing, or sneezing.
+It's especially important to wash your hands any time you've been in a public place, touched something that's frequently touched by others, and before touching your eyes, nose or mouth.

 Don't forget about moving your body